eliblocks/sumit-interview/README.md

 - [ ] Users can create and account, specifying the type from the list, and a full name
   - [ ] Email is sent to admin account upon creation
 - [ ] Users can view a single account
+- [ ] Users can view a list of accounts
+  - [ ] The list can be filtered by account type
 - [ ] Users can update an account
   - [ ] Users cannot update the type
   - [ ] Users cannot update the name if any transaction exists
 - [ ] Users can delete an account, but only if there are no transactions
 - [ ] Add an 'Accounts' nav option to the header next to 'General Ledger'

+### Tips

+* Rails provides a ton of [generators](https://guides.rubyonrails.org/command_line.html#bin-rails-generate) to help scaffold out this work, be sure to use them!
+* Don't focus too much on the UI layout, we're more interested in how you tackle the mechanics of the different features.
+* Check out the documenation of the Plutus engine for information on how the models in the engine are configured.

 ## Extras